 - A member of our Intake Team will contact you as soon as possible to discuss arrangements for admitting your dog into our program.

-- If we bring your golden into our program, we ask that you bring copies of any veterinary records, other related paperwork, or medicines they are taking at the time you release the dog into our care.
+- If we bring your dog into our program, we ask that you bring copies of any veterinary records, other related paperwork, or medicines they are taking at the time you release the dog into our care.
 You will be asked to sign a release form turning ownership over to us at that time.